RecipeRadar is a free recipe search engine and meal planner that respects your time, privacy, and ability to contribute feedback and improvements.

 All of this should be enabled collaboratively - with a preference for other users to 'opt-in' to any meal planning and preparation, rather than being assigned duties.

-We're grateful for all of the feedback and ideas which have been incorporated into RecipeRadar.
+We're grateful for all of the feedback and ideas that have been incorporated into RecipeRadar.

 This page will soon include a list of contributions and credits (including any anonymous benefactors).